jvde-github/AIS-catcher/README.md

 ## To do

-- Polish up HTML, add it to the repository and auto build
-- Improve the documentation listing all options (command line and JSON)
 - Decoding: further model improvements e.g. using other filters, alternative freq correction models, software gain control
+- Improve the documentation listing all options and integrate JSON codes in all parts of the design
+- Make more settings optionally available in webclient
 - Add tool to compare different receivers (more statistics than just looking at message count)
 - Testing: assess gap with commercial equipment (partially done at Meteotoren)
 - Support NMEA tag blocks for timestamp